rusjure/rusjure/README.md

 ## License

-Rusjure and all it's parts, unless specified otherwise, is licensed under the MIT license.
+Rusjure and all it's parts, unless specified otherwise, is licensed under the MIT and the Apache licenses.
-See the [MIT license file](LICENSE-MIT.txt) for more information.
+See the [MIT license file](LICENSE-MIT.txt) and the [Apache license file](LICENSE-APACHE.txt) for more information.